 Click any thumbnail to open the photo in the slide show window

-Here are the CarWings readouts for the entire three days, and a table summarizing the results:
+Here are the CarWings readouts of the miles and kWh for the entire three days, plus a table that summarizes the results:

 As you can see, the CarWings tallies do not match my odometer’s readout.
 Regardless, there is no doubt that the new tires took their toll on my total miles-per-kWh, which was a half-mile lower that last year.

 I really enjoy getting together with the EV enthusiasts in Nevada.
 This year’s celebration was much bigger than in previous years, as there are obviously more EVs on the roads.
 According to Stan Hanel’s post on the Nevada Electric Vehicle Accelerator website, there were approximately 40 plug-in vehicles and 140 attendees at the EV’ent.
 I would like to repeat the trip for the fifth time in a row next year, but...
 I fear that my dwindling battery capacity will make it impossible —unless and until a reliable public charging infrastructure finally materializes along I-15.